Victor-Su-Ortiz/stupid-hackathon/DEPLOYMENT_GUIDE.md

-# 🚀 Vercel Deployment Guide for The Stupid Hackathon Website
+# 🚀 Vercel Deployment Guide for The Dumb Hackathon Website

 ## Fixed Issues